hhuang91/KaggleChallenge/readme.md

 ### Classification

-While a better way to address poor classification performance is to adjust network design and finetune training hyperparameters for better performance, I unfortunately did have enough time.
+While a better way to address poor classification performance is to adjust network design and finetune training hyperparameters for better performance, I unfortunately did not have enough time.
 So I tried an ad-hoc fix that didn't increase the performance of the classification network itself, but insteaded, tailored its performance to the overall task.

 Recall that the segmentation network can still pick out many of the negative cases.
 Therefore, classification only needs to help with negative detection.
 With that in mind, as an ad-hoc fix, I moved the classification cutoff of the network output logits to negative -1, which increased recall to 1, but degraded specificty to 0.141.